-Component Performance Criteria Intent Potable Water Cor sumption Reticulated water consumption for residential development 40% reduction in the consumption of reticulated water compared to baseline (to be consistent with BASIX) Increase the level of water recycling, reduce the demand for reticulated water from the bulk water Reticulated water consumption for all other development 40% reduction in the consumption of potable water for staff and customer facilities and outdoor use compared to baseline supply network, and help to alleviate the need for upgrades to bulk water infrastructure Stormwater Qualit Stormwater Quality Total Suspended Solids 75% reduction in the mean annual load compared to baseline Minimise the risk of water quality degradation in Total Phosphorus 65% reduction in the mean annual load compared to baseline downstream waterways and thereby protect aquatic Total Nitrogen 40% reduction in the mean annual load compared to baseline ecosystems Gross Pollutants 90% reduction in the mean annual load compared to baseline

-Stormwater Quant Stormwater Quantity Flow rates (environmental protection) Limit the post-development peak 1 year average recurrence interval (ARI) discharge from the site to the pre-development peak 1 year ARI discharge.
-Reduce the likelihood of increased rates of bed and bank erosion and damage to benthic habitat in waterways Flow rates (infrastructure protection) Limit the post-development peak 10 year average recurrence interval (ARI) discharge from the site to the pre-development peak discharge for the same ARI and assess the capacity of existing flow paths to accommodate the post development 100 year average diversion of stormwater to a discharge location where the increased frequency of discharge will not have a detrimental impact on aquatic ecosystems.
-Reduce discharge from the site and provide necessary attenuation / infrastructure upgrade to ensure flow paths can accommodate anticipated flows.
-Ensure that the development does not result in increased stormwater flows that exceed the capacity of the external stormwater drainage infrastructure and / or exacerbate overland flow problems
+Component Performance Criteria Intent Potable Water Cor sumption Potable water 40% reduction in the consumption of potable Increase the level of water consumption for water compared to baseline (to be consistent recycling, reduce the residential with BASIX) demand for potable water development from the bulk water supply Potable water 40% reduction in the consumption of potable network, and help to consumption for water for staff and customer facilities and alleviate the need for all other outdoor use compared to baseline infractructure IIIIastructure Stormwater Qualit Total Suspended 75% reduction in the mean annual load Minimise the risk of water Solids Compared to baseline duality degradation in Total Phosphorus 65% reduction in the mean annual load thereby protect equation Tatal Nitra a an 40% reduction in the mean ennuel lead ecosystems l otal Nitrogen 40% reduction in the mean annual load coosystems Creas Dellutente Compared to baseline - Gross Poliularits 90% reduction in the mean annual load Hydrocarbono 200% reduction in the mean annual load - Tiyurucarburis compared to baseline Heavy Metals 90% reduction in the mean annual load - Tieavy Metals compared to baseline Stormwater Quant ity L Flow rates Limit the post-development peak 1 year Beduce the likelihood of (environmental average recurrence interval (ARI) discharge increased rates of bed and protection) from the site to the pre-development peak 1 bank erosion and damage year ARI discharge. to benthic habitat in waterways Flow rates (flood Limit the post-development peak 10 and 100 Ensure that the protection) year average recurrence interval (ARI) development does not discharge from the site to the pre-development result in increased peak discharge for the same ARI. stormwater flows that exceed the capacity of the external stormwater drainage infrastructure and / or exacerbate flooding propiems